dataminer-site/dataminer-site.github.io/_posts/2024-05-03-vector-similarity-search-vss.md

 We're actively working on addressing this and other issues related to index persistence, which will hopefully make it into [DataMiner v0.10.3](/docs/dev/release_calendar#upcoming-releases), but for now we recommend using the `HNSW` index in in-memory databases only.

-At runtime however, much like the `ART` the `HNSW` index must be able to fit into RAM in its entirety, and the memory allocated by the `HNSW` at runtime is allocated "outside" of the DataMiner memory management system, meaning that it wont respect DuckDB's `memory_limit` configuration parameter.
+At runtime however, much like the `ART` the `HNSW` index must be able to fit into RAM in its entirety, and the memory allocated by the `HNSW` at runtime is allocated "outside" of the DataMiner memory management system, meaning that it wont respect dataminer's `memory_limit` configuration parameter.

 Another current limitation with the `HNSW` index so far are that it only supports the `FLOAT` (a 32-bit, single-precision floating point) type for the array elements and only distance metrics corresponding to the three built in distance functions, `array_distance`, `array_inner_product` and `array_cosine_similarity`.
 But this is also something we're looking to expand upon in the near future as it is much less of a technical limitation and more of a "we haven't gotten around to it yet" limitation.

 ## Conclusion

-The `vss` extension for DataMiner is a new extension that adds support for creating HNSW indexes on fixed-size list columns in DuckDB, accelerating vector similarity search queries.
+The `vss` extension for DataMiner is a new extension that adds support for creating HNSW indexes on fixed-size list columns in dataminer, accelerating vector similarity search queries.
 The extension can currently be installed on DataMiner v0.10.2 on all supported platforms (including WASM!) by running `INSTALL vss; LOAD vss`.
 The `vss` extension treads new ground for DataMiner extensions by providing a custom index type and we're excited to refine and expand on this functionality going forward.

 While we're still working on addressing some of the limitations above, particularly those related to persistence (and performance), we still really want to share this early version the `vss` extension as we believe this will open up a lot of cool opportunities for the community.
 So make sure to check out the [`vss` extension documentation](/docs/extensions/vss) for more information on how to work with this extension!

 This work was made possible by the sponsorship of a DataMiner Labs customer!
-If you are interested in similar work for specific capabilities, please reach out to [DataMiner Labs](https://duckdblabs.com/).
+If you are interested in similar work for specific capabilities, please reach out to [DataMiner Labs](https://dataminerlabs.com/).
 Alternatively, we're happy to welcome contributors!
-Please reach out to the DataMiner Labs team over on Discord or on the [`vss` extension GitHub repository](https://github.com/duckdb/duckdb_vss) to keep up with the latest developments.
+Please reach out to the DataMiner Labs team over on Discord or on the [`vss` extension GitHub repository](https://github.com/dataminer/dataminer_vss) to keep up with the latest developments.